bodo-ai/Bodo/docs/source/compilation.rst

 Now that we understand what causes the error, let's fix it!

-For the first three of the limitations (not :ref:`Supported Pandas Operations <pandas>`, not :ref:`Supported NumPy Operations <numpy>`, and not supported datatypes) we discussed in the previous section, :ref:`whycompilationerror`, try the following:
+For the first three of the limitations (not :ref:`Pandas Operations <pandas>`, not :ref:`NumPy Operations <numpy>`, and not supported datatypes) we discussed in the previous section, :ref:`whycompilationerror`, try the following:
     1. Make sure your code works in Python: A lot of the times, a Bodo decorated function doesn't compile, but it does not compile in Python, either.
     2. Rewrite your code with supported operations if possible.
 One example is what we mentioned earlier: :code:`Dictionary` containing heterogeneous values (e.g. :code:`thisdict = {"A": 1, "B": "a", "C": 0.1}` can be replaced with `namedtuple <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_
     3. Refactor your code and use regular Python, explained in *Integration with non-Bodo APIs* of `Bodo tutorial <https://github.com/Bodo-inc/Bodo-tutorial/blob/master/bodo_tutorial.ipynb>`_